Background driving distribution functions and series representation for log-gamma selfdecomposable random variables

 \textbf{I. 2.} \emph{ Series representations for log-gamma variables.}

-From Shanbhag, Pestana, Sreehari (1977) we know that $\log\gamma_{\alpha, \lambda}$ random variables are selfdecomposable, so they have the representation (1).
-However, they also admit the following \begin{prop} Let $\mathbf{C}$ be the Euler constant and $ \gamma_{1, \alpha+n}, n=0,1,2,...$ be a sequence of independent exponential random variables with scale parameters $\alpha +n$.
-Then series
+From Shanbhag, Pestana and Sreehari (1977), Remark 1, p.291, we know that $\log\gamma_{\alpha, \lambda}$ random variables are selfdecomposable, so they have the representation (1).
+However, they also admit the following series representation: \begin{prop} Let $\mathbf{C}$ be the Euler constant and $ \gamma_{1, \alpha+n}, n=0,1,2,...$ be a sequence of independent exponential random variables with scale parameters $\alpha +n$.
+Then the series